-IPC’s Dynamic Merchant Platform is a highly modular suite of in-cart solutions to improve the online shopping experience.
+IPC’s Dynamic Merchant Platform is a highly modular suite of in-cart solutions designed to improve the online shopping experience.
+It can be supplemented with other solutions that a post may have.
 The platform has two objectives:

-- To embed postal delivery solutions within the shopping carts of leading global e-retailers.
+- To embed postal delivery solutions within the shopping carts of e-retailers.

 - To offer the cross-border features of an integrated express network, for the price of postal delivery.

-The Dynamic Merchant Platform is an integrated shopping solution, which embraces all the key steps of the shopping process, from the product selection and the calculation of costs (including customs), the selection of the delivery option and full tracking, as well as streamlined customs clearance and easy returns.
+The Dynamic Merchant Platform is an integrated shopping solution, which embraces all the key steps of the shopping process, from the product selection, the calculation of landed customs and VAT charges, the selection of the delivery option, the ability to facilitate the payment of VAT, customs charges at the point of purchase through PDDP, tracking visibility, streamlined customs clearance and easy returns.

 For postal operators:

-• Increased revenue potential through higher market share of e-commerce delivery
+- Increased revenue potential through a higher market share of e-commerce delivery

-- Enhanced interactive e-commerce experience, providing the same experience internationally as domestically
+- Enhanced interactive e-commerce experience, providing the same experience internationally and domestically

 - Potential for higher cross-border sales, tapping into a global e-commerce market